Can You Dry Gel Polish Without UV Light? (The Best Hacks)

 Apply A Quick-Dry Spray

-Make sure to apply a generous amount of the spray, and you can also work in layers to ensure they set as thoroughly as possible.
+Apply a generous amount of the spray, and work in layers to ensure they set thoroughly.

-Do These Hacks Offer The Same Result As A UV Light?
+Do These Hacks Offer the Same Results as a UV Light?

 Related Articles